 Everything changes when you become a mom and it can be hard to figure out new routines and activities that are beneficial to both you and your baby.
 Even though it may seem a lot easier to just stay cooped up at home, both of you need to get out of the house every once in a while!
-There are all sorts of mommy and me classes out there which will not only get you out of the house but help you to make new mom friends.
+There are all sorts of mommy and me classes out there that will not only get you out of the house but help you to make new mom friends.

 These classes will be entertaining for your baby or toddler, but they will also be enriching.
 They often help to teach new skills and help the two of you bond.
 Being around other babies gives your little one a good foundation of social skills as well.
 Best of all, because there are so many types of mommy and me classes you can really find something that interests you or that you enjoyed pre-baby.